-Under this premise, on July 18, 2018, Ecuador became part of the Open Government Partnership (OGP) and started the co-creation of its National Action Plan for 2019-2021.
+Under this premise, on July 18, 2018, Ecuador became part of the Open Government Partnership (OGP) and started the co-creation of its National Action Plan for 2019-2022.
 The drafting of the NAP has become one of the most important co-design public policy processes, and was carried out with the participation of civil society, academia and the government; which in addition to supporting the implementation of the National Development Plan 2017-2021 and the Sustainable Development Goals (SDGs), it will establish roles for civil society in its oversight and increase opportunities for continued engagement.

 The Open Government Partnership initiative has generated interest among stakeholders of the government, society, academia, civil society organizations and the business sector around the world, as it has been established as a manner to promote good government practices.
-For the first time, Ecuador is part of an international initiative2 for good government articulating the co-construction of the public to promote its integral development.
+For the first time, Ecuador is part of an international initiative2 for good governance, with the aim of society and the government articulating the co-construction of the public to promote its integral development.